blainemincey/financial_workshop/README.md

             {_id: 0, customerId: 1, customerSinceDate: 1}).sort({customerSinceDate: -1})
         ```

-    * Customers in Texas OR Delaware
+    * Customers in Texas OR Delaware:

         ```
         db.customerAccounts.find({state:{$in:['Texas', 'Delaware']}},
             {_id:0, customerId: 1, state: 1} )
         ```

-    * Customers in Texas OR Delaware and are new customers this year
+    * Customers in Texas OR Delaware and are new customers this year:

         ```
         db.customerAccounts.find({state:{$in:['Texas', 'Delaware']},